kevbite/kevbite.github.io/_posts/2015-09-14-getting-along-with-automapper-and-autofac.md

 #### Naming conventions

-Not having standard naming conventions throughout your code-base is really hard work, say we have a member on the source side of `CardNumber` but then on your destination side it's called `Card`, Its simple configure to start off with:
+Not having standard naming conventions throughout your code-base is really hard work, say we have a member on the source side of `CardNumber` but then on your destination side it's called `Card`, it's simple configure to start off with:

 ```csharp
 Mapper.CreateMap<CreditCard, CreditCardDto>()
     .ForMember(dest => dest.Card, opt => opt.MapFrom(src => src.CardNumber));
 ```

-But now times that by 20 members all named differently, the configuration starts getting out of hand and you feel like the benefits of using AutoMapper are going straight out the window!
+But now times that by 20 members all named differently, the configuration starts getting out of hand and you feel like the benefits of using AutoMapper are going straight out of the window!
 I've seen this happen a lot with poorly specified requirements or no requirements at all.
 There really needs to be an ubiquitous language set out with the client and the development team.
 This helps communication back and forth from the client but it also changes how us as developers write code, especially when you start splitting up the teams.

 #### Static global Mapper

-I'm not really too sure why people go down the route of just using the static mapper directly, It's good for examples but isn't really ideal for production code.
-It also seems to get developers trying to create really bad abstract around it which lose half the functionality which AutoMapper gives you!
-It's also pretty hard to tests a static class in the middle of your code too without some hacky magic.
+I'm not really too sure why people go down the route of just using the static mapper directly, it's good for examples but isn't really ideal for production code.
+It also seems to get developers trying to create really bad abstract around it which loses half the functionality which AutoMapper gives you!
+It's also pretty hard to test a static class in the middle of your code too without some hacky magic.

 AutoMapper gives you some nice interfaces to play around with, there is a good article that was posted on [Los Techies](https://lostechies.com/jimmybogard/2009/05/12/automapper-and-ioc/ "Los Techies") in 2009 that explains all you need to know.